martinktay/martinktay/README.md

 <p align="right"> <img src="https://komarev.com/ghpvc/?username=martinktay&label=Profile%20views&color=0e75b6&style=flat" alt="martinktay" /> </p>

-👋 Hello, I am Martin Tay, an **MSc.
-Data Science and Computational Intelligence** graduate from Coventry University, UK with a foundational background in **Computer Engineering** from Kuban State University of Technology, Russia.
-My journey as a **Vendor Data Analyst** at Nigeria LNG Limited has equipped me with the expertise to translate intricate data into significant, actionable insights, leading to operational efficiencies.
+👋 Hello, I am Martin Tay, a **Data Science and Computational Intelligence** enthusiast with a solid background in **Computer Engineering**.
+With a passion for transforming complex datasets into actionable insights.
+I have hands-on experience in vendor and workforce data analysis and business intelligence.
+I am adept at extracting information from unstructured sources using advanced techniques like regular expressions
+, and I have a track record of ensuring data quality, integrity, and consistency.
+My tool kit includes Python, R, SQL, and an array of visualisation tools like Tableau and Power BI.

+During my stint as a Vendor Data Analyst at Nigeria LNG Limited, I harnessed the power of data visualization to streamline processes, optimize vendor relations, and drive strategic decision-making.
+My academic journey at Coventry University equipped me with a profound understanding of machine learning, NLP, and big data tools, which I've applied to real-world challenges.

+Beyond the numbers, I'm committed to data ethics and governance and am always eager to collaborate on projects that harness data for the greater good.
+Dive into my repositories to see my work, and let's connect to explore how we can innovate together!